ppapadopoulos/gdsplit/README.md

 # gdsplit
-Using gdrive split stdin to named files and uploads.
+split stdin to named files and uploads these named chunks to gdrive.
 Intended for uploading ZFS snapshots into google drive.
+But can be used for other large streams.
+It supports a "start at" option to skip the first K chunks.
+This can be useful restarting a large upload that has partially completed.

 This uses gdrive from Petter Rasmussen's [gdrive](https://github.com/prasmussen/gdrive/blob/master/README.md)